melezhik/outthentic-dsl/README.md

     * generating new outthentic entries if entry is generator one

-    * execution of perl code if entry is perl expression one
+    * execution of Perl code if entry is Perl expression one